maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program creates a new process using fork.
-If fork fails, it prints "Failed to fork.".
-If fork succeeds, the parent process prints its own process ID and the child's process ID, and the child process prints "This is the child process.".*
+*In this example, the program creates a new process using `fork`.
+If `fork` fails, it prints "Failed to fork.".
+If `fork` succeeds, the parent process prints its own process ID and the child's process ID, and the child process prints "This is the child process.".*

 [Back to Summary](#summary)